tomokr/SalaryPrediction/README.md

 This is the salary prediction from job description.

 The original data contains the features: job id, company id, job type, degree, major, industry, years of experience, miles from metropolis.
 With using these features, I made a model for predicting the salary.
+If we obtain a new job description, we can predict the salary for this new job with using this model.

 ## Data cleaning